fospring/bithumb-chain-rust-cdt2/README.md

 * U256: An unsigned integer encoded by 32 bytes by little endian.
 * H256: Hash256, encoded by 32 bytes by little endian.
 * Address: Hash160, encoded by a bytes array with length 20.
-* Vec`<T>`: A container contains above types.
+* Vec`<T>`: A container contains above types. `T` is one of a basic types above.
 It was encoded by two parts, first part is number of it's member, second part is every member's encoding.

 ### Types decode
 * Meet with type encode.